wblabio/wgact/src/readme.txt

 * Facebook CAPI (Pro version)
 * Google Analytics Enhanced E-Commerce (Pro version)
 * Precise measurement by preventing duplicate reporting effectively, excluding admins and shop managers from tracking, and not counting failed payments.
-* Collects dynamic remarketing audiences for dynamic retargeting: [Google Ads Dynamic Remarketing](https://support.google.com/google-ads/answer/3124536)
+* Collects dynamic remarketing audiences for dynamic retargeting (Google Ads, Facebook, etc.)
 * Implements the new Google Add Cart Data functionality.
 More info about the new feature: [add cart data to the conversion](https://support.google.com/google-ads/answer/9028254)
 * Support for various cookie consent management systems